 delivery cost - 817 hryvnias.

-I'm adding a screenshot of the invoice - perhaps this information will be useful to someone.
-Delivery from Kyiv to Ivano-Frankivsk region (address to address)
+I'm adding a screenshot of the invoice - maybe this information will be useful to someone.
+Delivery from Kyiv to Ivano-Frankivsk region (address-address)

 опис посилки